Overview of F-1 and J-1 Student Regulations

 Full-time registration is required every term—with limited exceptions.
 In addition to staying registered full-time, students also need to be making progress that is consistent with standard departmental expectations and academic requirements, i.e. taking classes that earn credit toward the degree.

-Part-time enrollment (referred to as an RCL—Reduced Course Load—in regulations) is permitted only under certain circumstances:
+Part-time enrollment (referred to as an RCL—Reduced Course Load—in regulations) is permitted only under certain circumstances.
+Students who are eligible request permission for an RCL here.

 1) Final term exception